-\Cref{subfig:refsol} depicts the reference solution.
-In order to generate \Cref{subfig:refsol}, we interpolated the piecewise constant reference solution to the discretized state space.
-The convergence rates shown in \Cref{fig:hN,subfig:hN} were computed using least squares.
-We used the mesh widths $h \in \{1/8, 1/12, 1/16, 1/24, 1/36, 1/48, 1/72\}$ with corresponding sample sizes $N \in \{8^2, \ldots, 72^2\}$ to perform the simulations depicted in \Cref{subfig:hN}.
+\Cref{subfig:hN} illustrates the theoretical bounds \eqref{eq:expecatation_bound} and \eqref{eq:2021-02-15T18:52:21.461} empirically.
+The convergence rates shown in \Cref{fig:hN} were computed using least squares.
+We used the mesh widths $h \in \{1/8, 1/12, 1/16, 1/24, 1/36, 1/48, 1/72\}$ with corresponding sample sizes $N \in \{8^2, 12^2,\ldots, 72^2\}$ to perform the simulations depicted in \Cref{subfig:hN}.
 While these mesh widths are not equidistant on a binary logarithmic scale, they are multiplies of $1/144$, which facilitates the computation of the errors $\norm[L^2(\domain)]{\uhN-u^*}$.
 The convergence rates depicted in \Cref{subfig:hN} are close to the theoretical rates.
 For a fixed mesh width $h$, \Cref{subfig:h} depicts the error's empirical Luxemburg norm and mean as a function of the sample size $N$.
 Moreover, for a fixed sample size $N$, \Cref{subfig:N} shows the error's Luxemburg norm and mean as a function of the inverse mesh width $1/h$.
 The simulation output depicted in \Cref{fig:hN} may suggest that small errors cannot be obtained by keeping either the mesh width or the sample size fixed.